mikelove/mikelove.github.io/index.md

 I use statistical models to infer biologically meaningful patterns from high-throughput sequencing data, and develop open-source statistical software for the Bioconductor Project.
-My main research efforts are in authoring and maintaining the [DESeq2 package](http://bioconductor.org/packages/DESeq2) for statistical analysis of RNA-seq experiments.
+One of my main research efforts is in authoring and maintaining the [DESeq2 package](http://bioconductor.org/packages/DESeq2) for statistical analysis of RNA-seq experiments.

 ### Background

-I received a PhD in Computational Biology and Scientific Computing (2013) from the Vingron Department at the Max Planck Institute for Molecular Genetics in Berlin and the Mathematics and Informatics Department of the Freie Universität, Berlin.
-I received a Statistics M.S.
+I completed a PhD in Computational Biology and Scientific Computing (2013) in the Vingron Department at the Max Planck Institute for Molecular Genetics in Berlin and the Mathematics and Informatics Department of the Freie Universität, Berlin.
+I complete a Statistics M.S.
 (2010) and Mathematics B.S.
-(2005) from Stanford University.
+(2005) at Stanford University.

 ### Latest work